 We all have thoughts and beliefs about just about everything in life.
 More specifically, our psychological processes reflect our faith or spiritual beliefs.
 Hopefully our practices, too.
 They provide meaning about the situations we wake up to every day.
 We have our usual thoughts and behaviors.
 And we have potential thoughts and behaviors related to our spiritual journey.

-We all have thoughts and beliefs about the situations we wake up to every day.
-We also have our usual behaviors, as well as, potential behaviors or capabilities that combine to create the kind of life we believe is worth living.
-The spiritual experience that we produce every day is guided by and reflects our beliefs, values and emotional care.
-These beliefs and values create our identity, our future — the one that matters most, to us.
+Our journey is full of capabilities that creatively combine to create the kind of life we believe is worth living.
+The experience that we produce every day is guided by and reflects our inner life.
+Our beliefs, values, and even how we care for ourselves emotionally creates our identity, and our identity gives rise to our future — what we spend most of our time thinking about.
+Hopefully, the future matters most, to us.

 Ancient texts have referred to “saving yourself.”
 Philosophers such as Aristotle and Plato were concerned with “virtue,” “morality,” and “reasonable thought.”
-In the last one-hundred years, Psychologists have applied practical application to “emotional healing” and “recovery.”
-Spirituality develops with attention, awareness, and application, resulting in you becoming your best, at home and work.
-But this all requires energy, effort, and guidance.
-For that reason, consider acquiring support for yourself.
+In the last century, Psychologists have applied practical application to “emotional healing” and “recovery,” in the form of counseling or therapy.
+We often talk about aligning our personal goals with the “flow of life.”